zipang/a-developers-blog/blog/2020-06-10-changing-the-file-manager.md

 In this example i will take the example of something that is really central and crucial to your day to day productivity : the file manager.

-Recent window managers like GNOME, CINNAMON or even XFCE have a corpus of basic utilities : the text editor, the package manager, the settings .. all usually being forks of a precedent incarnation.
+Each desktop environments (GNOME 3, CINNAMON, MATE, KDE, XFCE..) usually come with a corpus of basic utilities : the text editor, the package manager, the image viewer, the settings .. all usually being forks of a precedent incarnation.

-In my opinion, Caja is near the perfect incarnation of a file manager coming to its perfect incarnation more than 20 years after its initial release.
+Now, in my opinion, Caja is near the perfect incarnation of a file manager having come to its perfect incarnation after more than 20 years in the development..
+(Caja is a fork of the Gnome 2 file manager)

 ## First steps :